National Anthem of Saudi Arabia: Overview

-In 1947, because Saudi Arabia did not have a national anthem like other neighbouring countries, King Abdulaziz visited Egypt and asked Egyptian composer Abd al-Raḥman al-Khaṭīb to create a national anthem, and thus "Āsh al-Malīk" was created.
-The melody is based on an Arab fanfare style, and is similar to the national anthems of other Arab states in the area at the time.
-In 1958, Mohammed Talat wrote the first set of lyrics, which were not often heard, so King Fahd asked poet Ibrāhīm Khafājī in 1984 to come up with a new set of lyrics, which were completed within six months on 29 June 1984.
+Unlike its neighbours, Saudi Arabia did not have a national anthem in 1947.
+Therefore, King Abdulaziz travelled to Egypt and commissioned Abd al-Rahman al-Khaṭib, an Egyptian composer, to write one.
+The result was 'Ash-Shams al-Malik'.
+Based on the style of Arab fanfares, its melody is similar to those of other Arab states in the region at the time.
+In 1958, Mohammed Talat wrote the first set of lyrics, which were rarely performed.
+In 1984, King Fahd commissioned the poet Ibrahim Khafaji to write new lyrics, which he completed on 29 June.
 Khafājī's lyrics are the ones that are used officially today.
 Saudis listened to their anthem for the first time during the celebrations of Eid al-Fitr in 1984.

-"Āsh al-Malīk" is referred to by Saudi Arabians as "The National Anthem" (النشيد الوطني, an-Našīd al-Waṭanī), although it is commonly known by its incipit, "Hasten" (سارعي, Sārʿī).
-The lyrics call upon the country to hasten to greatness and raise the flag, glorify God, and asks Him to grant the King of Saudi Arabia long life.
+Although it is more commonly known by its opening words, 'Hasten' (Sārʿī), the Saudi people refer to 'Ash al-Malik' as 'The National Anthem' (an-Našīd al-Waṭānī).
+The lyrics encourage the country to strive for greatness and to raise the flag, and ask God to grant the King of Saudi Arabia a long life.

 The instrumental version is called "The Royal Salute" (السلام الملكي, as-Salām al-Malakī), which is also the name of the ceremony in which it is played to salute senior members of the royal family as well as diplomatic figures.